-A new study from Stanford researchers suggest that electricity generated by all of the world’s installed solar photovoltaic (PV) panels has caught up to the amount of energy going into the production of those panels, making the global solar photovoltaic industry a net energy producer.
-The results suggest that the PV industry was a net consumer of electricity as recently as 2010, but there is a >50% that in 2012 the PV industry was a net electricity provider and will “pay back” the electrical energy required for its early growth before 2020.
+A new study from Stanford researchers suggests that electricity generated by all of the world’s installed solar photovoltaic (PV) panels has caught up to the amount of energy going into the production of those panels, making the global solar photovoltaic industry a net energy producer.
+The results suggest that the PV industry was a net consumer of electricity as recently as 2010, but there is a >50% that in 2012 the PV industry was a net electricity provider and will “payback” the electrical energy required for its early growth before 2020.

 The rapid growth of the solar power industry over the past decade may have exacerbated the global warming situation it was meant to soothe, simply because most of the energy used to manufacture the millions of solar panels came from burning fossil fuels.
 That irony, according to Stanford University researchers, is coming to an end.

 For the first time since the boom started, the electricity generated by all of the world’s installed solar photovoltaic (PV) panels last year probably surpassed the amount of energy going into fabricating more modules, according to Michael Dale, a postdoctoral fellow at Stanford’s Global Climate & Energy Project (GCEP).
 With continued technological advances, the global PV industry is poised to pay off its debt of energy as early as 2015, and no later than 2020.